jtkovacs/jtkovacs.github.io/refs/tocs/pim_TOC.md

 	- &nbsp;6.4.
 [Unread](#unread)
 </div>

-# 1. Personal ...
+# 1. Personal information

-Per Wikipedia (n.d. a), 'personal' information is owned by, about, directed toward, created by, experienced by or relevant to 'me'.
+Per Wikipedia (n.d. a), 'personal' information is owned by, about, directed toward, created by, experienced by or relevant to 'me'; and Detlor (2010) differentiates personal information management from organizational information management and library sciences.

-## 1.1. .. information literacy
+## 1.1.
+Information literacy

 Definition: